 - What are you being judged on here?

 Don’t let your manager get away with vague instructions.
 This is so important because it is so easy for them to do.
 You are there to support them so they may spend less time explaining what they need from you than they would do with your colleagues.
-Always define the specifics back to your manager (either with a follow up email or during the initial project conversation).
+Always define the specifics back to your manager (either with a follow-up email or during the initial project conversation).

-With long term tasks, such as diary or email management do the same thing, define exactly how they want you to manage their correspondence and calendar.
+With long term tasks, such as scheduling or email management do the same thing, define exactly how they want you to manage their correspondence and calendar.
 Again have this conversation immediately if you haven’t already – how else do you know if you are meeting their expectations?
-If you have been working with your manager for a while it is always worth having a review meeting to suggest new ways of working and any best practice you have picked up from colleagues or previous roles you’ve been in.
-Suggest this to your manager and work in ways to ask specifically what their expectations are!
+If you have been working with your manager for a while, it is always worth having a review meeting to suggest new ways of working and any best practice you have picked up from colleagues or previous roles you’ve been in.
+Suggest this to your manager and work in ways to ask precisely what their expectations are!

 Evaluate and Re-evaluate!

 During your working day, it is always worthwhile keeping your manager in the loop.
 Let them know if you have hit any obstacles, what you are doing to overcome them and any progress you have made.
 Adjust what is required of you depending on the feedback you receive from your manager.
 Don’t always seek approval but do evaluate their expectations based on the everyday conversations that you have.

 Again this is something I’ve mentioned in previous posts.
 It is the case that the better your relationship, the easier it is to manage your boss’s expectations.
 Invest time in getting to know each other, go out for the occasional coffee and do ask about their life outside of work.
 Also, appreciate their sense of humour and laugh at the occasional joke (even if you have to force yourself!)